MasanoriAsano/mcp-scan/README.md

 Invariant Labs is collecting data for security research purposes (only about tool descriptions and how they change over time, not your user data).
 Don't use MCP-scan if you don't want to share your tools.
 Additionally, a unique, persistent, and anonymous ID is assigned to your scans for analysis.
 You can opt out of sending this information using the `--opt-out` flag.

+If you would like to skip all external network requests and perform only local checks, run the scan with the `--local-only` option.
+When this flag is used, the scan output highlights in red that no analysis server verification was performed.

 MCP-scan does not store or log any usage data, i.e. the contents and results of your MCP tool calls.

 ### Proxying